adityap0/TA-AC-BACKEND-JWT-based-authentication-TNaaak/block-BNaaem/index.md

   - add price and quantity

 - add cart option for each user to buy books
-  - each user will have one cart
+  - each user will have one
   - logged in user can add books to his cart
   - logged user can remove books from his cart